 A minority of children have particular learning or behavioural requirements or difficulties that could create barriers to learning.
 These requirements are likely to arise as a consequence of a child having Special Educational Needs.
-Teachers take account of these requirements and make reasonable adjustments, where necessary, to support individuals or groups of children in order to enable them to participate effectively in our "Contagious and Courageous" curriculum and assessment activities.
-The support of children with SEND is done in a holistic way where adaptations, reasonable adjustments and support in class are enhanced by specific interventions for individuals or small groups.
+Teachers take account of these requirements and make reasonable adjustments, where necessary, to support individuals or groups of children in order to enable them to participate effectively in our Contagious and Courageous curriculum and assessment activities.
+The support of children with SENDD is done in a holistic way where adaptations and support in class through Ordinarily Available Provision (OAP) are enhanced by specific interventions for individuals or small groups.